acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

        });

   @prop [onAttach] {function}
-   Assign a listener function to this option to listen to the page mod's `attach` event.
+   Assign a listener function to this option to listen to the page-mod's `attach` event.
 See the
    [documentation for `attach`](packages/addon-kit/page-mod.html#attach) and [Communicating With Content Scripts](packages/addon-kit/page-mod.html#Communicating With Content Scripts).